Medication Organisation for Older Adults in Nigeria: A Calm, Practical System

 When to seek urgent help

-A steady, respectful approach
+A respectful approach

 Disclaimer